 Based at the University of Warwick, under the co-directorship of Giorgio Riello and Rosa Salzberg, this network included Marta Ajmar of the Victoria and Albert Museum, London; Glenn Adamson of the Museum of Art and Design, New York; Peter McNeil of the University of Stockholm and UTS Sydney; Maria Giuseppina Muzzarelli of the University of Bologna; and Catherine Kovesi of the University of Melbourne.

-A series of international conferences and workshops were held, and several publications have resulted from this network, which also witnessed the launch of a new journal Luxury edited by Jonathan Faiers, and which culminated in an exhibition ‘What is Luxury?’ held at the Victoria and Albert Museum in 2015.
+A series of international conferences and workshops were held, and several publications have resulted from this network, which also witnessed the launch of a new journal Luxury: History, Culture Consumption edited by Jonathan Faiers founder member and co-director of the Luxury Research Group based at the Winchester College of Art.
+This is the first peer-reviewed, academic journal to investigate this globally contested term.
+The Luxury Network’s activities culminated in an exhibition ‘What is Luxury?’ held at the Victoria and Albert Museum in 2015.

 Although the network’s official activities have concluded, its members continue to work in the field, to collaborate, and to engage with its core ideas.
 Consequently a decision was made to give the network’s website an additional platform here within the Luxury Hub of Emporium.